kuyalancee/odin-recipes/README.md

-# odin-recipes
+# Odin-Recipes
-Recipes project, The Odin Project
+Recipes project from The Odin Project

+## What is this?
+Using and practicing use of HTML to build a basic recipe website (No CSS yet).